-My lesson to learn: understanding of our behavior and taking the time to see what you have done, what mistakes have been made, and then to reflect and learn from those of decisions is key.
-It’s how we become better, stronger, more aware, and most of all, allows us to learn from our mistakes.
+My lesson to learn: understanding of our behaviour and taking the time to see what you have done, what mistakes have been made, and then to reflect and learn from those of decisions is key.
+It’s how we become better, stronger, more aware, and most of all, allow us to learn from our mistakes.

 Trust me, as someone who went through the ringer and started all over again, it’s key to take time to make sure that you are right for you before you can ever be right for anyone else.

 So if you cross by the 120 days, maybe they are a keeper, well at least for me.